-What is Considered Tampering with Evidence?
+What Is Considered Tampering with Evidence?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 13, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 26, 2025

 Closely related to obstruction of justice and spoliation of evidence, tampering with evidence or destroying evidence involves intentional interference with an investigation or other legal proceedings.
 It is a serious criminal offense in Delaware.
 If you are concerned, you should seek legal advice from an experienced Delaware white collar criminal defense lawyer.